SDG 11 Target and Indicators: Scaling Community Development

 What is community development?
-Community is made up of many institutions such as community centers, health care clinics, affordable housing, childcare, and parks, etc. How can cities continue to thrive and grow while improving resource use and reducing pollution and poverty?
+The community comprises many institutions such as community centers, health care clinics, affordable housing, childcare, parks, etc. How can cities continue to thrive and grow while improving resource use and reducing pollution and poverty?

 Why Impact Measurement and Management is Important for SDG 11?